decentralized-identity/didcomm-messaging/docs/spec-files/message_structure.md

 The problem domain of [DIDComm Messaging](.) intersects with other aspects of decentralized identity, where JSON-LD plays a role in some standards.
 Thus it may be natural to wonder about [DIDComm Messaging's](.) relationship to JSON-LD and to the rich semantics and extensibility features it offers.
 The short answer is that [DIDComm Messaging](.) is not dependent on JSON-LD, but it is compatible with it.
 We expect these two technologies to remain mostly orthogonal.

 The body of a message -- everything inside the `body` object -- is different.
 Here, there is substantial variety and complexity.
 Structures may be sophisticated graphs, represented with nested objects and arrays.
 JSON-LD is not required at this level, either.
 However, it is available, and may be appropriate for certain use cases where extensibility is an important feature.
 JSON-LD usage, if it occurs, SHOULD be a declared feature of a protocol as a whole, not an ad hoc extension to arbitrary individual messages, and MUST be signalled by the inclusion of a `@context` inside `body`.
-Unless a protocol declares a JSON-LD dependency, the same rules apply to JSON-LD-isms as apply to any other unrecognized structure in a [DIDComm Messaging](.) message: additional fields can be added to any part of message structure, should be ignored if not understood, and MUST NOT be the basis of failure by recipients.
+Unless a protocol declares a JSON-LD dependency, the same rules apply to JSON-LD-isms as apply to any other unrecognized structure in a [DIDComm Messaging](.) message: additional fields can be added to any part of message structure, SHOULD be ignored if not understood, and MUST NOT be the basis of failure by recipients.

 ### DID Rotation